 How to Successfully Manage eCommerce Returns

 In essence, to successfully manage eCommerce returns, there are two main return processes that a brand will need to comply with.
-Either your customer reaches out directly to you in order to start the return process, which is more common in marketplace retail, or your retail partner manages and handles the returns themselves and either return the items back to you in bulk or direct the customer to return straight back to your facilities.
+Either your customer reaches out directly to you in order to start the return process, which is more common in marketplace retail, or your retail partner manages and handles the returns themselves and either returns the items to you in bulk or directs the customer to return straight back to your facilities.

-Let’s take a deeper look at both methods and how they will affect your bottom line.
+Let’s dive deeper into both methods and how they will affect your bottom line.

 The Retailer Fills the Gap